-- 5.3.1 For Employees who are scheduled for on-call shifts and are paid for the scheduled time regardless of whether work is performed, Employers must permit use of ESST for any hours the Employee is scheduled. - 5.3.2 For Employees who are scheduled for on-call shifts and are compensated only if work is performed, Employers must permit use of ESST only for hours the Employee was called in to work and would have received compensation.
+5.3.1 For Employees who are scheduled for on-call shifts and are paid for the scheduled time regardless of whether work is performed, Employers must permit use of ESST for any hours the Employee is scheduled.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.04(c).)

+5.3.2 For Employees who are scheduled for on-call shifts and are compensated only if work is performed, Employers must permit use of ESST only for hours the Employee was called in to work and would have received compensation.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.04(c).)